Sunday, 24 March 2024

 One of those best-ofs was a Deacon Blue collection.
 It's a pretty good CD, with lots of songs that had bounced around the charts a few years earlier.
 But there were also songs like this - darker, weirder things that pulsed with strange, distant energy.

 I found myself very drawn to this.
 It was quite a way from what I knew about Deacon Blue, who seemed like a bunch of excited puppies who'd stumbled into a room full of synths and trumpets.
 I guess I still had traces of that adolescent philosophy which could be summed up as, "The darker the music, the more meaningful the music."
-Sily boy.
+Silly boy.

 I do still like this song, but I can see why they put it on the other end of the CD from 'Dignity' and 'Real Gone Kid', where it couldn't upset them.